In-house vs outsourcing software development: How does your business decide?

 During any development project you’ll face bumps in the road, including a lack of available talent or the added costs incurred to complete a project on time.

-When making your final choice you’ll need to factor in all options, so to help you make an educated decision, Pearson Frank has picked out the pros and cons of using in-house resources and outsourcing your development team.
+When making your final choice you’ll need to factor in all options, so to help you make an educated decision, FRG Technology Consulting has picked out the pros and cons of using in-house resources and outsourcing your development team.

 Build a development team to suit your needs

 Before developing an application, you need a plan in place.
 Part of this should be to hire developers that match your requirements, and one of the advantages of in-house software development is that you can pinpoint people with the skillsets you need.

 Every developer should have something unique to bring to the table.
 But you’ll need to delve deeper into their technical skills and overall experience to make sure they’re suitable —this is where a recruiter can step in to help you find the perfect candidate.

 To begin your search for an in-house developer who fits the bill you’ll need a job advert listing all the relevant experience and specification.
 Going for someone who matches them perfectly can be more beneficial as they’ll hit the ground running after they’re hired.

 Finding this person shouldn’t be difficult, especially if you use the services of a recruiter.
 But remember to look beyond the details on their CV and test their coding expertise, because practical experience should hold more bearing than theoretical.

 Maintaining harmony on your development team should also be a top priority, so you’ll need someone who is also a strong cultural fit.